Skycoder42/dart_pre_commit/README.md

 activate the hook.
 Take the following steps to activate the hook:

 1. Add `hanzo` as dev_dependency to your project
-2. Run `pub run hanzo install` to initialize and activate git hooks for your project
+2. Run `dart pub run hanzo install` to initialize and activate git hooks for your project
 3. Create a file named `./tool/pre_commit.dart` as follows:
 ```.dart